 Ecosystem expansion

-The eeteel share system is designed to support a growing ecosystem of external projects.
-As new protocols emerge, they can route revenue, transaction fees, or incentive assets into the revenue pool.
+The eeteel distribution layer is designed to support a growing ecosystem of external projects.
+As new protocols emerge, they can route fees, treasury assets, partner tokens, or incentive assets into the distribution pool.

 Over time, this allows the distribution layer to reflect the economic activity of the broader ecosystem rather than relying on a single funding source.